keybase/client/go/saltpack/specs/saltpack_signing.md

 - `"saltpack\0"`
 - `"attached signature\0"`
 - the SHA512 hash above

+As in the [encryption spec](saltpack_encryption.md), after encrypting the entire message, the sender adds an extra payload packet with an empty payload to signify the end.
+If a message doesn't end with an empty payload packet, the receiving client should report an error that the message has been truncated.

 Some applications might use the saltpack format, but don't want signature compatibility with other saltpack applications.
 In addition to changing the